San Diego White Collar Crime Lawyer

 Contact a San Diego White Collar Crime Lawyer

-In working with criminal lawyer James N. Dicks and his experienced staff, you will experience quality service and dedicated representation by a well-respected professional.
+In working with JD Law, you will experience quality service and dedicated representation by a well-respected professional.
 Attorney James N. Dicks has a specific pool of specialists that he can call upon to help him build a defense.
 This is particularly useful in white collar crimes, where intent and evidence play a large part in proving your innocence or guilt.
 Contact the firm today if you are interested in finding out what we can do for you!